Which Is the Best Brewing Method for Coffee?

 Americano: one part espresso, two parts hot water.

-Latte: one part espresso, three parts steamed milk, a thick layer of microfoam.
+Latte: one part espresso, three parts steamed milk, and a thick layer of microfoam.

-Flat white: one part espresso, two parts steamed milk, a thin layer of microfoam.
+Flat white: one part espresso, two parts steamed milk, and a thin layer of microfoam.

 There are more variations of drinks made by using espresso coffee by adding different things to it.